FilipDominec/FZU14_Raman_maps/README.md

 ## What you see in the graph

-For instance, by mapping an 24×24 μm square area with 2μm pitch, one gets 13×13 = 169 individual Raman spectra in the map.
+For instance, by mapping a 24×24μm square area with 2μm pitch including edges, one gets 13×13 = 169 individual Raman spectra in the map.
 The leftmost top graph presents an overview of these raw Raman spectra from the file.
 (Plotting 169 curves is inefficient, so, multiple spectra are aggregated into grey bands by quantiles: The light grey area contains 99.9% of all spectral points, the medium grey 99% and the dark grey 90% of them.
 The thick black line is simple average of all spectra, and short red curves are previews of the average spectrum in each selected band *after* background removal. )

 In top right part of the window, there are six sliders, which allow the user to shift and stretch spectral regions of interest.
 These are also seen in the spectral graph as semi-transparent red, green and blue bands.